Adult Programs and Services

 Social groups such as the AANE Pizza and Game Night provide opportunities for participants to meet in accepting spaces to socialize and to have fun.
 Participants build social skills in low-key, comfortable environments and often forge friendships that transcend the walls of AANE.

-AANE Interest Series
+AANE Interest Groups

 People with Asperger profiles tend to connect best around shared interests.
 Many individuals in our adult community are extremely creative.
 Others have deep knowledge of particular subjects and enjoy connecting with others around those areas of expertise.
-These monthly groups will enable individuals with shared interests to meet and connect with others, while simultaneously participating in their interest areas.
+These groups enable individuals with shared interests to meet and connect with others, while simultaneously participating in their interest areas.

 Recent interest groups included: music, Zentangles, filmmaking, robotics, Anime and Manga, history, technology (video games), writing, and theater.